skyformat99/emqx-lwm2m-1/README.md

 LWM2M is Lightweight Machine to Machine protocol.
 Its standard can be found [here](http://www.openmobilealliance.org/release/LightweightM2M).

-Users is able to send LWM2M commands(READ/WRITE/EXECUTE/...) and get LWM2M response in mqtt way.
+User is able to send LWM2M commands(READ/WRITE/EXECUTE/...) and get LWM2M response in mqtt way.
 Emq_lwm2m transforms data between mqtt and LWM2M protocol.

+Emq_lwm2m needs object definitions to parse data from lwm2m devices.
+Object definitions are declared by organisitions in XML format, you can find those XMLs [here](http://www.openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html).
+Please download required XMLs and put them into directory specified by lwm2m.xml_dir.
+If no associated object definition is found, response from device will be discarded and report an error message in system log.

 Configure Plugin